rainclouded/Concierge/src/staff_webapp/README.md

 ```
 docker compose -f ./docker-compose/docker-compose.yaml up --build
 ```
 then cd into the staff_webapp directory.
-To open cypress and run the integration tests run:
+To open run the integration tests use:
 ```
 npx cypress run
 ```